blog

 Scott Holiday: If anybody reading this is a fan, thank you.
 Thank you, thank you.
 We’re so thankful that we could come back and do this all over the world, and it’s because we have great fans that support us.
 So thank you.

-Scott Holiday of the Rival Sons and I hanging out backstage
+Scott Holiday of the Rival Sons and I backstage in Cologne

 A big “thank you” to Scott and the whole Rival Sons crew for taking the time to participate in this interview.
 So how about you?
 Do you love the taste of crow?
 What road do you travel?
 Please leave me a comment below, or connect with me directly at @JudsonLMoore.
 Travel safely!